Automated Patch Assessment for Program Repair at Scale: Experimental Methodology

 \subsection{Curated Dataset of Ground Truth based Random Tests}

 Now we present our curated dataset of RGT tests generated based on ground truth patched programs.
-We consider both the previously generated RGT tests and new generated RGT tests in our study.
+We consider both the previously generated RGT tests and newly generated RGT tests in our study.